echamudi/japanese-toolkit/README.md

 Copyright © 2020 [Ezzat Chamudi](https://github.com/ezhmd)

-Japanese DB Maker code is licensed under [MPL-2.0](https://www.mozilla.org/en-US/MPL/2.0/).
+Japanese DB code is licensed under [MPL-2.0](https://www.mozilla.org/en-US/MPL/2.0/).
 Images, logos, docs, and articles in this project are released under [CC-BY-SA-4.0](https://creativecommons.org/licenses/by-sa/4.0/legalcode).

 Libraries, dependencies, and tools used in this project are tied with their own licenses respectively.